Food Pantry and Clothing Closet

 Additional Services and Classes

 The Heart Ministry Center offers other services and programs on a weekly or monthly basis.
 Attorneys provide free legal advice on civil matters related to family law, employment and landlord-tenant disputes.
-Bankers are available to answer questions regarding loans, mortgages or debt.
 The schedule of classes and groups varies, but typically includes job search assistance, parenting classes and various support groups.

 Holidays and Other Special Events